 As a widely cherished and accepted instrument, there are now a variety of vibraphone makers and brands to choose from.
 With such a wide variety of vibraphones on the market, knowing the top brands is useful.

-Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgment.
 In this article, I’ll share my take on the top vibraphone brands.

 Though obviously subjective and prone to biases, I’ve done my best to list these brands based on the following metrics (in no particular order):